 Google has detailed guidelines for creating an image sitemap, so you can use its instructions to create your own and make it easier for search engine to show your images for relevant requests.
 You can create more detailed descriptions for your images listed on a sitemap and add specific tags for improved search.
 You can also create a separate sitemap only for your images.

-Remember to test your images and their impact of website loading speed, SEO and traffic.
-Don’t forget the old saying that image is worth a thousand words, but never neglect your text content.
-A wise use of both will be a perfect solution for you.
+Remember to test your images and their impact on website loading speed, SEO, and traffic.
+Don’t forget the old saying that an image is worth a thousand words, but never neglect your text content.
+Wise use of both will be a perfect solution for you.